Čajniče Monastery: Old Church – Church of the Ascension of Christ

+WWII

+In 1943, upon the arrival of Ustaše units, the Old Church was plundered and on that occasion they robbed the church treasury and took all the valuables from it.
+Before the devastation itself, the locals took all the belongings and books from the church, and took the icon to the house of a Serb woman, Milka Spremo.
+After the departure of the Ustasa detachments, eight people took the icon to the church of the village of Strečanja (between Čajnič, Foča (then Serbia) and Pljevlja).
+From Strečanja, the icon was moved to a cave for greater security, where it was kept under heavy guard.
+From the cave, it was moved to the village of Slatina (near Foča), and placed in the church in that village, and later transferred to the village of Trpinje, where it remained until the end of the war.
+A priest occasionally came there and served, and people gathered in considerable numbers.
+After the war, after the repair of the Old Church, the icon was returned to its former place.
+Today, it is placed in this church.

 Čajniče Gospel

-The museum of the Church of the Assumption of the Blessed Mother of God keeps the Čajniče Gospel, the oldest gospel written in Bosnia, which probably belonged to the Bosnian noble family Radinović-Pavlović, and is the only medieval Bosnian gospel that has been preserved in country to this day.
-It probably originate at the beginning of the 15th century, and by evaluating the language characteristics and its Ijekavian dialect, it is certain that it originate from ijekavijan eastern Bosnia.
+The museum of the Church of the Assumption of the Blessed Mother of God keeps the Čajniče Gospel, the oldest gospel written in Bosnia, which probably belonged to the Bosnian noble family Radinović-Pavlović, and is the only medieval Bosnian gospel that has been kept in the country to this day.
+It probably originates at the beginning of the 15th century, and by evaluating the language characteristics and its Ijekavian dialect, it is certain that it originates from ijekavijan eastern Bosnia.
 The codex was written in shorthand, with a semi-constitution of the Bosnian type, also known as Bosnian Cyrillic.

 It is estimated that five main scribes took turns, continuously writing the text.
 The Čajniče Gospel is a four-gospel, and only parts of the Gospel of Matthew, the Gospel of Mark, and most of the Gospel of Luke have been preserved, while the Gospel of John, the beginning and end of the manuscript, and a certain number of pages in the middle are lost, so that in present condition the manuscript has 167 pages.
+The Čajničko Gospel manuscript was introduced to science in 1900 based on a description of the entire literary collection from the Čajniče monastery.
 The codex is declared a National monument of Bosnia and Herzegovina.